End 68 Hours of Hunger

 is a private, not-for-profit, effort to confront the approximately 68 hours of hunger that some school children experience between the free lunch they receive in school on Friday afternoon and the free breakfast they receive in school on Monday morning.

-We started feeding 19 local children in October 2011 and as of January 2013 were serving nearly 500 children per week in New Hampshire (Alton, Barrington, Dover, Exeter, Hampton Milton, Nashua, New Durham, Northwood/Strafford, Somersworth, Portsmouth, Rollinsford) and Maine (Eliot, Kittery, York).
+We started feeding 19 local children in October 2011.
+As we closed out 2013, we were serving over 700 children per week in New Hampshire (Alton, Barrington, Conway, Dover, Exeter, Hampton Milton, Nashua, New Durham, Northwood/Nottingham, Oyster River (Durham, Lee, Madbury), Somersworth, Portsmouth, Rollinsford) and Maine (Eliot, Kittery, York).
+We’ve recently crossed the great divide and have added Vacaville, CA, to our roster!
+Thank you to our 350+ volunteers and to those who helped raise $160,000 in addition to tons of food.

 This program, established in New Hampshire in 2011, puts nourishing food in the hands of elementary school children to carry them through the weekend.
 Volunteers purchase the food, pack the bags and deliver them to the offices of the selected elementary schools.
 From there, a school employee delivers the food to the classrooms of the individual participating students.
 The students take the food home on Friday afternoon.
 The cycle starts again, every week.